Not All Calcium is Created Equal

-Calcium supplements are recommended by doctors nationwide, and found in every major supermarket chain: Walgreens, Target . . . there are 11,000 results for calcium on Amazon alone.
+Calcium supplements are recommended by doctors nationwide and are found in every major supermarket chain: Walgreens, Target, WholeFoods. . . there are over 20,000 results for calcium on Amazon alone.

 Immediately, it’s as clear as day: different forms of calcium have different absorption rates, varying bioavailability (the ease with which nutrients make their way into your body), and therefore safety and efficacy fluctuate greatly between brands.

 Why absorption rate matters

 Absorption rate is a key measuring tool.
 Some calcium supplements contain 1200 MG, while others have a mere 80 MG.